Execute Tests and Analyze Results

 Use one of the ways to execute tests in the project/solution.

 If there are existing unit test sessions, you can run, debug or cover some or all tests in a session:

-Select tests that you want to execute in the Unit Test Sessions window and click Run Unit Tests / Debug Unit Tests / Cover Unit Tests on the toolbar or press Ctrl+T R / Ctrl+T D / Ctrl+T H.
+Select tests that you want to execute in the Unit Test Sessions window and click Run Unit Tests Ctrl+T R / Debug Unit Tests Ctrl+T D on the toolbar.

 As tests are running in a unit test session, the execution progress is shown in the status bar under the toolbar of the Unit Test Sessions window and the Stop Execution button becomes active.
 You can click this button to abort execution or coverage analysis of the tests.
 You can run multiple unit test sessions simultaneously.
 However, when you debug tests, only one test session can be executed at a time.

 If necessary, you can enable the Track Running Test option on the toolbar.
 If it is on, the selection in the test tree switches automatically to the test that is currently running and the output panel always shows output of the current test during the execution.

 You can also enable the Auto Scroll Output When Running Test option to follow output of tests as they are running.